 WHEN IT COMES TO TERRAIN, BIGGER IS BETTER

 Bella Coola really does have it all.
-Our incredible terrain and consistent snow means no snow making, no powder 8s and plenty of features and terrain to keep the most experienced skier stoked.
+Our incredible terrain and consistent snow means no snow making, no powder 8s and plenty of features and terrain to keep strong skiers & riders stoked.

 Click on the tiles below to explore the variety of terrain on offer.